charlestonsoftware/moneypress-amazon/readme.txt

 want to support our efforts to bring useful software to market.
 Learn more on our [CSL License Terms page](http://redmine.cybersprocket.com/projects/commercial-products/wiki/Cyber_Sprocket_Labs_Licensing_Terms "CSL License Terms page").

-= Who Is Cyber Sprocket Labs? =

-Cyber Sprocket Labs is a software consulting firm.
-We develop custom complex web applications, mobile applications, and desktop applications for our clients.
-If you are looking for help developing and deploying your application, contact us for a quote.
-Our rates start at $80/hr for long term engagements of 6 months or more and $120/hr for short term projects.

-= How can i translate the plugin into my language? =

-* Find on internet the free program POEDIT, and learn how it works.
-* Use the .pot file located in the languages directory of this plugin to create or update the .po and .mo files.
-* Place these file in the languages subdirectory.
-* If everything is ok, email the files to lobbyjones@cybersprocket.com and we will add them to the next release.
-* For more information on POT files, domains, gettext and i18n have a look at the I18n for WordPress developers Codex page and more specifically at the section about themes and plugins.

 == Screenshots ==